Economic Justice is a civil right. We work to end poverty and maximize economic security for all.

 Job Protection for Paid Family Leave (SB 1383): Ensures that people who work for small employers have the right to return to their jobs if they take a family or medical leave and expands the definition of family members to cover domestic partners, grandparents, grandchildren, siblings, and parents-in-law.

-Criminal Justice & Policing, Economic Justice
+Criminal Justice & Policing, Racial and Economic Justice

 Currently, California law permits counties to charge people administrative fees for diversion programs, drug and alcohol testing, civil assessments, record sealing, and even a fee for being put on a payment plan.
 These fees can …